maganite/coderharshmalik/README.md

 #### 🌱 Things I am currently working on:
 - Iam computer science engineering student
 - I am part of SMVIT code it club
-- I am currently working on my python skills
+- I am currently working on c++ and webdev

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day
-- Coding at least 4 hours a day
+- Coding at least 3-4 hours a day
 - Exercising 3 days a week
 - Improving my CV with some education apart from university